zkamvar/user2021/prose.md

 challenge, but extra care needs to be taken to make sure we are taking advantage of our opportunity, and that's where empathy comes in.

 You cannot design a user interface if you don't know who your audience is.
+We know that many people in our community are resilliant to change, but we also respect that we are a community of volunteers.
+Most people are doing this because they care about the mission and have day jobs that they need to pay attention to.
+If we ask them to switch to a new system of doing things, we need to make sure that it works with their setup.

 ## Conclusion